Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Abstract

 \section{Abstract}

-Current models based on deep learning for low-dose CT denoising rely heavily on paired data and generalize poorly.
-Even the more concerned diffusion models need to learn the distribution of clean data for reconstruction, which is difficult to satisfy in medical clinical applications.
-At the same time, self-supervised-based methods face the challenge of significant degradation of generalizability of models pre-trained for the current dose to expand to other doses.
-To address these issues, this paper proposes a novel method of tunable-generalization diffusion powered by self-supervised contextual sub-data for low-dose CT reconstruction, named SuperDiff.
-Firstly, a contextual subdata similarity adaptive sensing strategy is designed for denoising centered on the LDCT projection domain, which provides an initial prior for the subsequent progress.
-Subsequently, the initial prior is used to combine knowledge distillation with a deep combination of latent diffusion models for optimizing image details.
-The pre-trained model is used for inference reconstruction, and the pixel-level self-correcting fusion technique is proposed for fine-grained reconstruction of the image domain to enhance the image fidelity, using the initial prior and the LDCT image as a guide.
-In addition, the technique is flexibly applied to the generalization of upper and lower doses or even unseen doses.
-Dual-domain strategy cascade for self-supervised LDCT denoising, SuperDiff requires only LDCT projection domain data for training and testing.
-Full qualitative and quantitative evaluations on both datasets and real data show that SuperDiff consistently outperforms existing state-of-the-art methods in terms of reconstruction and generalization performance.
+\emph{Objective:} To enable dose-extensive generalization using only single-dose projection data for training, this work proposes a novel method of Extendable GENeraLization self-supervised Diffusion (EGenDiff) for low-dose CT reconstruction. \emph{Method:} Specifically, a contextual subdata self-enhancing similarity strategy is designed to provide an initial prior for the subsequent progress.
+During training, the initial prior is used to combine knowledge distillation with a deep combination of latent diffusion models for optimizing image details.
+On the stage of inference, the pixel-wise self-correcting fusion technique is proposed for data fidelity enhancement, resulting in extensive generalization of higher and lower doses or even unseen doses. \emph{Results:} EGenDiff requires only LDCT projection data for training and testing.
+Comprehensive evaluation on benchmark datasets, clinical data, photon counting CT data, and across all three anatomical planes (transverse, coronal, and sagittal) demonstrates that EGenDiff enables extendable generalization multi-dose, yielding reconstructions that consistently outperform leading existing methods. \emph{Significance:} This work mitigates the reliance on paired data, enabling clinically viable generalizability through single-dose training.